codenameyau/dotfiles/reference/bash-sheet.md

  * `?`: **Expands into the exit code of the previously completed foreground command.**
   .
 We use `$?` mostly if we want to use the exit code of a command in multiple places; or to test it against many possible values in a `case` statement.
  * `-`: **The dash parameter expands into the option flags that are currently set on the Bash process.**
   .
-See ''set'' for an explanation of what option flags are, which exist, and what they mean.
+See "set" for an explanation of what option flags are, which exist, and what they mean.
- * `$`: **The dollar parameter expands into the ''Process ID'' of the Bash process.**
+ * `$`: **The dollar parameter expands into the "Process ID" of the Bash process.**
   .
 Handy mostly for creating a PID file for your bash process (`echo "$$" > /var/run/foo.pid`); so you can easily terminate it from another bash process, for example.
- * `!`: **Expands into the ''Process ID'' of the most recently backgrounded command.**
+ * `!`: **Expands into the "Process ID" of the most recently backgrounded command.**
   .
 Use this for managing backgrounded commands from your Bash script: `foo ./bar & pid=$!; sleep 10; kill "$pid"; wait "$pid"`
  * `_`: **Expanding the underscore argument gives you the last argument of the last command you executed.**
   .
 This one's used mostly in interactive shells to shorten typing a little: `mkdir -p /foo/bar && mv myfile "$_"`.